The answer is obesity.

 At the same time, the high insulin levels that are characteristic of type 2 diabetes promote weight gain.
 That’s because insulin is the body’s primary fat-storage hormone.
 As it’s working to get glucose into the cells, it’s also storing fat.

-More Dr. Whitaker Advice on Blood Sugar and Diabetes
+More Dr. Whitaker Advice to Prevent Diabetes